Bira/octopus-carnival/_drafts/wir-mm2-4e-ghost-legionnaire.md

 warrior, as you can see by their names.
 This suggests that one way to get a level 4 legionnaire would be to remove Insubstantial from the warrior and add Soul Link in its place.
-You can likely do the same with any other thesaurus buddies that might come along (spectral soldiers, fighting figments, and others).
+You can likely do the same with any other thesaurus buddies that might come along (banshee battlers, figment fighters, spectral soldiers, wraith warriors...).

 [2]: {{ "/2020/03/18/ghost.html" | relative_url }}